 How many times per week should you do yoga?

-What happens to your body when you do yoga?
+What happens to your body when you start yoga?

 Yoga is the ideal exercise for people with hectic schedules who tend to send their nervous system into overdrive.
-Although we spoke earlier about how it changes you physically, did you know that it can also improve your own body image?
-That’s right, regular yoga practice can give you one major confidence kick!
+Although we spoke earlier about how starting yoga changes you physically, did you know that it can also improve your own body image?
+That’s right, starting regular yoga practice can give you one major confidence kick!

 “Yoga develops inner awareness.
 It focuses your attention on your body’s abilities at the present moment.
 It helps develop breath and strength of mind and body.
 It’s not about physical appearance.” - Harvard Health

 This is exactly why most yoga studios don’t have any mirrors, if you hadn’t noticed this before then you’ll definitely notice now.
 This allows you to focus entirely on your practice and perfecting your yoga poses while forgetting about what you look like.

 Can you lose weight by starting yoga?

 There are certain styles of yoga that’ll burn more calories than others.
 The more active styles, such as vinyasa, ashtanga and power, will see you burning higher calories and therefore losing weight or preventing weight gain.

 You can also expect to tone up and improve your overall fitness and metabolism while starting yoga.
 Building muscle and bettering your metabolism are sure to help you with your weight loss journey.

 As well as this, this way of exercising has been proven to put you in a positive headspace.
 This mental switch helps you to make healthier day-to-day choices and might just keep you away from too many visits to the biscuit tin!

 Our favourite post-yoga smoothie recipe...

 Trust us, it was hard to pick just one favourite post-yoga smoothie, but in the end the Purple Recovery Smoothie by Carolyn Gratzer Cope came out on top.

 This glass of purple heaven is both vegan and vibrant and is sure to leave you feeling refreshed and revived after that morning flow.

 All you need to do is throw the below ingredients into a blender, blitz until smooth and serve while it’s still extra cold.